rrumale/machine-learning-live-labs/oml-services/oml-services/oml-services.md

 ## Introduction

+In this section we will leverage the Machine Learning models in Autonomous Database using REST APIs.
+In a situation where the bulk of the data is in Cloud database, we can easily create multiple models and compare them.
+In addition to that, using REST APIs we can use the most suitable model and score specific data for in the spot prediction or classification.

 In this workshop, you have a dataset representing 15k customers of an insurance company.
 Each customer has around 30 attributes, and our goal is to train our database to predict customers life-time value (LTV), or to classify them in predefined classes based on this predicted value.